 Everything combined ensures that traders who trade with an FCA-regulated broker have peace of mind regarding the safety of their funds while trading with a fully-regulated entity that abides by strict industry and regulatory requirements.

+The main beneficiary of the trader exodus from the EU has been Australia, where there are, at the time of writing, no leverage restrictions and reasonable regulatory safeguards.
 In Australia, brokers must hold an Australian Financial Services (AFS) Licence, which authorises them to advise and make a market in derivatives and FX contracts.
+This is regulated by ASIC.
 As of June 2016, there were 65 CFD brokerages and around 37,000 active traders in the Australian market.
 Unlike in the United Kingdom, brokers that operate under the AFS are not required to provide fair market pricing, but the AFS does provide a general obligation on all AFS-regulated brokers to operate “efficiently, honestly and fairly.”

 Other important regulatory bodies are listed below.

 - The Cyprus Securities and Exchange Commission (CySEC) counts around 181 providers and is an important regulator for brokers that operate in the EU.
-Due to the EU Passport Rule, brokers that are regulated by CySEC are allowed to offer their products and attract customers from all over the European Union, making CySEC a popular regulator for EU-based brokers.
+The costs to maintain a licence here are relatively low and due to the EU Passport Rule, brokers that are regulated by CySEC are allowed to offer their products and attract customers from all over the European Union, making CySEC a popular regulator for smaller EU-based brokers.